 Japanese Ritz-Carlton sampler

 We stayed at Ritz-Carlton Kyoto, Ritz-Carlton Osaka, and Ritz-Carlton Tokyo.
 We didn’t plan this on purpose, but these properties just happened to be available and they were a good value for our dates.
-All three of these stays were amazing, but I’ll give more details in a separate post!
+All three of these stays were amazing, and you can read more about our hotel stays here: Our Free Ritz-Carlton Stays In Japan.

 The redemption cost for each of these 3 properties is 60,000 points per night.
 Since I had lots of Starpoints (pre-merger), I think of that as 20,000 SPG points rather than 60,000 Marriott points.